ljoeckel/nim-yottadb/README.md

 For the project's architecture details look at https://deepwiki.com/ljoeckel/nim-yottadb/1-overview

+- [Blog](doc/blog.md) gives some general information about the project
+- Go to [Installation](doc/installation_and_using.md) for installation details.
+- [dsl](doc/dsl.md) for details about the Domain Specific Language
+- Details about the Call-In Interface are found [here](doc/callin_interface.md)
+- [Object-Serialization](doc/object_serialization.md) gives infos how to serialize and deserialize Nim object to YottaDB.
+- Some details about Transactions are [here](doc/yottadb.md).
+Need's further work

 This project was started to learn NIM (https://nim-lang.org) I'm truly impressed by the simplicity, power, and flexibility of Nim.
 The possibilities offered by macros and templates, in particular, make Nim a powerful tool.
 Developing software is finally fun again.